“Be fearful when others are greedy and greedy when others are fearful” – Warren Buffett

 For the people who see the greed and wait until fear takes over, there is a lot of easy money to be made.
 Buy low, sell high, right?
 Or at least if you buy low you can sell whenever and still do just fine.

 We’re at record highs and a lot of global indicators are starting to point to a potential slowdown or bubble on the distant horizon.
 What everyone wants to know is, when is that bubble going to bust?
-It could wind up bursting in 2017, or in 8 years from now – nobody really knows.
+It could wind up bursting in 2034, or in one year from now – nobody really knows.

 If you sat on the side lines waiting you could be missing some serious portfolio growth but if you went all in and poorly timed your investment you could wind up buying at the peak and making it very difficult for you to grow your investments competitively.